Lending platform Upstart's shares jump in Nasdaq debut

-Upstart’s shares opened at $26 on the Nasdaq, above their initial public offering (IPO) price of $20 apiece.
-The firm raised $240.4 million in its IPO on Tuesday.
+Upstart’s shares opened at $26 on the Nasdaq, above their initial public offering (IPO) price of $20 per share.
+The firm had raised $240.4 million in its IPO on Tuesday.

+The AI-based lender had planned to sell 12.02 million shares priced between $20 and $22 apiece.

+A recent regulatory filing by the fintech company showed it earned a surprise profit of $4.96 million on a revenue of $146.7 million in the nine months ended Sep.
+30.

 Reporting by Sohini Podder in Bengaluru; Editing by Vinay Dwivedi